 Spend Your Summer Learning and Earning at One of the World's Leading Centers for Computational Science!

 Berkeley Lab, located in Berkeley, CA, is a world leader in computing, biological, physical, materials, chemical, and energy sciences research.
-For students majoring in Computational Science, Computer Science, Mathematics, and related science and engineering fields, Berkeley Lab Computing Sciences hosts a 10-12-week research summer program that provides students with the opportunity to gain research experience.
-Participants will work on projects in computational research, high-performance computing, high-speed networking, or a collaboration of each, under the guidance of one or more staff members.
-In summers past, students at Berkeley Lab have worked in such project areas as:
+For students majoring in Computational Science, Computer Science, Data Science, Mathematics, and related fields, Berkeley Lab Computing Sciences hosts a 10-12-week research summer program that provides students with the opportunity to gain research experience.
+Participants will work on projects in areas such as computational research, high-performance computing, and high-speed networking, or at the interface of several disciplines, under the guidance of one or more staff members.

-Summer students will work on projects within one of the four divisions in the Computing Sciences Area: Applied Mathematics and Computational Research, Energy Sciences Network (ESnet), the National Energy Research Scientific Computing Center (NESRC), and the Scientific Data Division.
+Summer students will work on projects within one of the four divisions in the Computing Sciences Area: Applied Mathematics and Computational Research Division, Energy Sciences Network (ESnet), the National Energy Research Scientific Computing Center (NERSC), and the Scientific Data Division.

-This program is geared toward students between their junior and senior years who have completed core courses in Computer Science, Mathematics, and related areas of study or graduate students in any computer and computational science discipline.
+This program is geared toward undergraduate students between their junior and senior years who have completed core courses in Computer Science, Mathematics, and related areas of study or graduate students in any computing sciences-related discipline.
 Projects are designed so that students will complete a significant portion of the work during the 12 weeks.
 The exact starting date is at the mutual convenience of the students and the needs of the program.

-The Applied Mathematics & Computational Research Division conducts research and development in mathematical modeling, simulation and analysis, algorithm design, computer system architecture, and high-performance software implementation.
+The Applied Mathematics & Computational Research Division conducts research and development in mathematical modeling, simulation and analysis, numerical algorithm design, computer system architecture, quantum information science, computational science, and high-performance software implementation.

-*ESnet is looking for Spring and Summer students.
 The Energy Sciences Network (ESnet) is a high-performance, unclassified network built to support scientific research.
-Funded by the U.S. Department of Energy's Office of Science (SC) and managed by Lawrence Berkeley National Laboratory, ESnet provides services to more than 50 DOE research sites, including the entire National Laboratory system, its supercomputing facilities, and its major scientific instruments.
-ESnet also connects to 140 research and commercial networks, permitting DOE-funded scientists to productively collaborate with partners world wide.
+ESnet provides services to more than 50 DOE research sites, including the entire National Laboratory system, its supercomputing facilities, and its major scientific instruments.
+ESnet also connects to 140 research and commercial networks, permitting DOE-funded scientists to productively collaborate with partners worldwide.

 The Scientific Data Division (SciData) transforms data-driven discovery and understanding through the development and application of novel data science methods, technologies, and infrastructures with scientific partners.